MertDurum/Shooting-Colors-Clone/README.md

 # Shooting-Colors-Clone
 A clone of the game named Shooting Colors.
+All assets used in the game were made by me during the development process.

 ## Screenshots
 ![Screenshot](https://user-images.githubusercontent.com/48692367/118067721-cae85200-b3a9-11eb-8338-fddfe50f568d.png)